Section D: Ombudsman and EFA

 - D5.
 Why not tape record appeal hearings so that there can be no dispute about what has been said?

 Section D deals with complaints about the appeal process.

-When reading this section, please note that there are important differences where academies are concerned:
+When reading this section, please note that, whereas complaints relating to appeals for maintained schools will be dealt with by the Ombudsman, there are important differences where academies are concerned:

-* Complaints relating to academy appeals will be dealt with by the EFA (Education Funding Agency).
+* Complaints relating to academy appeals will be dealt with, not by the Ombudsman, but by the EFA (Education Funding Agency).
 The Education Funding Agency took over responsibility from the YPLA on 1st April 2012 for the funding of young people’s education and training, including the increasing number of Academies.